-There are 112 scholarships available for pursuing their Community College Degree as of June 2025.
-You can find hundreds of Community College Degree scholarships available for high school senior, college senior, high school freshman, college freshman, and colleges.
-Some prominent Community College Degree scholarships for students include the William J. Newton Memorial Scholarship Fund, the Pauline “B” Stone FFA Memorial Scholarship, and the Rotary Club of Bixby Scholarship.
-You can find Community College Degree scholarships for pursuing your community college, two-year, vocational, four-year, graduate school, or undergraduate.
+There are 112 scholarships available for pursuing their Community College Degree as of July 2025.
+You can find hundreds of Community College Degree scholarships available for college, high school senior, college senior, high school junior, and college juniors.
+Some prominent Community College Degree scholarships for students include the Pauline “B” Stone Spartan Academy Memorial Scholarship, the Extracurricular Impact Scholarship, and the Price Benowitz Social Justice Scholarship.
+You can find Community College Degree scholarships for pursuing your community college, vocational, undergraduate, four-year, two-year, junior college, or graduate school.

-You can find scholarship financial aid for your Community College Degree by using a scholarship search engine like Scholarships That Work, which has 112 Community College Degree scholarships with an average award amount of $2,872.
-You can also find scholarships to pursue a Community College Degree by inquiring with organizations that offer Community College Degree scholarships, like the Berkshire Taconic Community Foundation, the Bixby Educational Endowment Foundation, the Sioux Falls Area Community Foundation, or the Community Foundation for a Greater Richmond.
+You can find scholarship financial aid for your Community College Degree by using a scholarship search engine like Scholarships That Work, which has 112 Community College Degree scholarships with an average award amount of $2,858.
+You can also find scholarships to pursue a Community College Degree by inquiring with organizations that offer Community College Degree scholarships, like the Bixby Educational Endowment Foundation, the Shawn Sukumar Attorney at Law, the Price Benowitz Social Justice Scholarship, or the Kalamazoo Community Foundation.

 To apply for your Community College Degree, you will need to fill out the scholarship application form on the scholarship page.
-For three of these scholarships, you will need to submit an essay.
-Several Community College Degree scholarships require a resume, and three awards require letters of recommendation.
-The GPA requirements for Community College Degree scholarships vary between a 2.5 and 3.4 minimum GPA.
-ACT requirements for Community College Degree scholarships vary between a 12 and 12 minimum ACT.
+For five of these scholarships, you will need to submit an essay.
+Several Community College Degree scholarships require a resume, and four awards require letters of recommendation.
+The GPA requirements for Community College Degree scholarships vary between a 2.0 and 3.4 minimum GPA.

-Some of the best scholarships for pursuing your Community College Degree are the Waneta Drake Miller Edimson Memorial Scholarship, the Virginia Randolph Scholarship, the IAPMO Essay Scholarship Contest, the Patricia Means Scholarship Fund, and the Justin McCutcheon Scholarship.
+Some of the best scholarships for pursuing your Community College Degree are the David and Barbara Kruse Paw Paw High School Scholarship, the Douglas De Gross Automotive Studies Scholarship, the Washington State Auto Dealers Association Bright Future Scholarship, the Oleg Fastovsky Outstanding Citizenship Scholarship, and the Mary Lou Marks Smith Scholarship.
 The best scholarships for Community College Degree students will be listed at the top of this page.

-Yes, there is one scholarship specifically for minority students who want to pursue their Community College Degree.
-Applicants who identify as Native American or Alaska Native are eligible for these scholarships, like the William J. Newton Memorial Scholarship Fund.
+Yes, there are two scholarships specifically for minority students who want to pursue their Community College Degree.
+Applicants who identify as Native American or Alaska Native or Asian are eligible for these scholarships, like the Pauline “B” Stone Spartan Academy Memorial Scholarship and the Extracurricular Impact Scholarship.

 All students pursuing their Community College Degree are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Community College Degree scholarships may vary, so be sure to read the scholarship listing carefully.
-One scholarship for Community College Degree is specifically open to applicants who identify as Native American or Alaska Native students.
-One scholarship Community College Degree scholarships is religious-affiliated awards for Jewish students.
-You may also be eligible for two Community College Degree awards if you have Stroke or Cerebrovascular Accident.
-Of these scholarships, two require community service participation.
-Plus, three scholarships Community College Degree require extracurricular involvement.
-Non-traditional students, such as adult learners, can apply for two Community College Degree scholarships specifically open to non-traditional applicants.
+Two scholarships for Community College Degree are specifically open to applicants who identify as Native American or Alaska Native or Asian students.
+Of these scholarships, seven require community service participation.
+Plus, seven scholarships Community College Degree require extracurricular involvement.
+Non-traditional students, such as adult learners, can apply for one Community College Degree scholarships specifically open to non-traditional applicants.

 Scholarships by Major